 Aluminium foil pouches are an easy to seal pharmaceutical packaging, which makes your products even more consumer-friendly for patients who need to reseal them for repeated use.
 What’s more, since aluminium stand up pouches are designed to be lightweight and stackable, they are much easier to transport and carry.

 Aluminium pouches for the pharmaceutical sector are composed of layered material, and required to be completely sterile.
 The good news is, thanks to the nature of the material, your medical packaging can be completely customised in colour, size and finish.

-When you order aluminium foil pouches from Polypouch, you can enjoy all these bespoke features and avoid legal risk by clearly displaying important information about your medical products on the high-quality labelling we can provide for your foil packaging.
+When you order aluminium foil pouches from Polypouch, you can enjoy all the bespoke features of stand up pouches and avoid legal risk by clearly displaying important information about your medical products on the high-quality labelling we can provide for your foil packaging.